simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 ## Module summary

 Each types common value utilities.
-Mainly following interfaces are defined: <br>・get_value_str_for_expression <br> ・Get a value string for expression. <br>・get_copy <br> ・Get a copy of a specified instance if it is an instance of CopyMixIn.
+Mainly following interfaces are defined: <br>・get_value_str_for_expression <br> ・Get a value string for expression. <br>・get_copy <br> ・Get a copy of a specified instance if it is an instance of CopyInterface.

 ## `_get_value_str_from_dict` function docstring